* ESC - закрити вікно пошуку

 – What traits of your character help you at your service?

-– Calmness, maybe.
+Calmness, maybe.
 Feeling of responsibility, sometimes, a bit of experience.
 The most important thing at war is to understand what you’re doing here.
-I think that a kind of naivety, childish, weird, helps me at war.
-In the face of danger I usually smile a lot and wait for adventures.
-It might be easier to perceive things, I believe.
+I think that a kind of naivety, childish wonder, weirdness, helps me at war.
+In the face of danger, I usually smile a lot and wait for adventures.
+It perhaps makes it easier to process things, I think.

 – Your call sign is Dali?
 What is the story behind it?

-– Oh, that is simple.
+It’s quite straightforward.
 Someone asked me what my call sign is.
 I haven’t thought about it before, so I didn’t choose anything special.
-But then I grew a mustache to curl it just as Salvador Dali did.
-And so the call sign asked for itself like an excellent student (laughing).
+But then I grew a mustache and curled it just as Salvador Dali did.
+And so the call sign presented itself, much like an eager student (laughs).

-– I rarely remember my age.
-Even about the date, day of the week, or month.
-Everything happening is different here.
+I seldom remember my age.
+Here, days, dates, even months blend together.
 There’s no age, no time here.
 The important thing is what happens at the end.

 – You are a man of faith.
 What does your faith give you at this time?

-– I do not understand God.
+I do not understand God.
 Like at all.
-I don’t know why he is protecting me, and what for.
+I don’t know why he is protecting me, or what for.

 Sometimes we have quarrels about religion in our division.
-I try to intercede for someone who still intercedes for me for some reason.
+I try to intercede for someone who, for some reason, still intercedes for me.
 I wear a cross on my neck, woven from red and black paracord.

 – Do you pray?
 How does your prayer sound?

-– They are the best people in the world.
-Sometimes I take pictures of them, sometimes write about them.
+They are the finest people in the world.
+Sometimes I take pictures of them, sometimes I write about them.

-I met Kuznets in 2014, at a military training exercise.
-While everyone was crowding together near wardrobes to eat some stew and drink tea with sweets, he dressed his chest protector and squatted.
-He’s strong, smart and calm.
-He was irritated when someone had to speak about the enemy or the “inner workings of the war”, when they interfered with his work.
-He had faith in God, and God had faith in him.
-He showed me a beautiful church in the Dnipropetrovsk region: with blue peacocks, lakes, marshmallows at oblation, red-and-black flag you see when entering the territory.
-I left the base of the Ukrainian Volunteer Corps in autumn of 2015.
+I met Kuznets in 2014, during a military exercise.
+While others crowded for stew and tea, he donned his chest protector and squatted alone, a figure of strength, intelligence, and calm.
+He grew irritated when discussions about the enemy or the ‘inner workings of the war’ interrupted his work.
+He believed in God, and God believed in him.
+He once showed me a stunning church in the Dnipropetrovsk region, adorned with blue peacocks and lakes, offering marshmallows at oblation, with a red-and-black flag greeting visitors.
+I left the base of the Ukrainian Volunteer Corps in the autumn of 2015.

 photo courtesy of Maksym Kryvtsov

-I met Kuznets again near Zaporizhzhia in April this year.
-He was a paratrooper who did spotting for guns and was a great operator of Leleka spy drones.
+I reunited with Kuznets near Zaporizhzhia in April this year.
+By then, he had become a skilled paratrooper, proficient in spotting for guns and operating Leleka spy drones.

-Because Kuznets had faith in God, and God had faith in him, I know and have faith that he’s smiling somewhere next to Saint Peter and is looking at Earth through the eyes of birds and says who needs to be saved and where.
+Because Kuznets had faith in God, and God had faith in him, I know and have faith that he’s now next to Saint Peter, smiling down at us.
+I believe he watches over the earth through the eyes of birds, and says who needs to be saved and where.

-– What will grow on “a field of memory, cropped with corn of sadness?”
+– Referring to your poetry, what will grow on “a field of memory, cropped with corn of sadness?”

-Corn of sadness will grow into corn of sadness.
-The hardest happens later — to gather it, grind and bake bread.
+But truly, the corn of sadness will remain just that — corn of sadness.
+The real challenge happens later — to gather it, grind and bake bread.

-– Not so long ago I complained that over these thirteen months I had no single day to be spent alone.
-That is what I miss while at war.
+Not long ago, I complained that over these thirteen months, I haven’t had a single day alone.
+That solitude is something I miss in the midst of war.

 We moved many times over these thirteen months.
 It is always interesting to explore new buildings where you live for some time: what books and photos there are.
 The funniest thing is to live in collaborators’ flats.
 A woman, collaborator, for example, had all the shelves in her apartment filled with soaps, shampoos and cotton wool sticks from various hotels.
 And she, by the way, was the owner of a pretty huge agro business.
-It is interesting to watch this.
-The other took everything important, but forgot her notebook in the basement, and it was full of very useful info.
+It is fascinating to observe these details.
+Another took everything important, but forgot her notebook in the basement, and it was full of very useful info.
 She worked as a Russian passport service assistant.
-I ate all the chocolates “Red Poppy” she had in her fridge (laughing).
+I ate all the “Red Poppy” chocolates she had in her fridge (laughs).

-– By the way, there’s much food in your texts.
-What is it for you?
+– By the way, there’s a lot of references to food in your texts.
+What does this mean to you?

-– Cut the part with candies out, man (laughing).
-I haven’t realized my poetry has so much about food in it.
+Please, cut the part with candies out, man (laughs).
+I didn’t realize my poetry had so many food references.
 Well, maybe it’s because food is something one understands: it has a smell, and form.
-I do not know, really…
+I’m not entirely sure.

 Food is about something good.
 About childhood.
-And about God.
+And it’s about God.

 photo courtesy of Maksym Kryvtsov

-– In fact, I find joy in making up short stories about people.
+In fact, I find joy in crafting short stories about people.
 Especially if they manage to go through all of this.
-As strange as it may seem, it turns out that today’s ultimate goal and most significant accomplishment is simply to survive.
+As strange as it may seem, in today’s context, the greatest achievement seems to be simply surviving.

 – Do you read your colleagues’ texts?
 What authors of modern Ukrainian war literature do you feel?

-– I like poetry by Valeriy Puzik, Yaryna Chornohuz, Olena Herasymyuk.
-Prose — “Point of No Return” by Dmytro Verbych.
+I appreciate the poetry of Valeriy Puzik, Yaryna Chornohuz, and Olena Herasymyuk.
+In prose, I’m drawn to ‘Point of No Return’ by Dmytro Verbych

 I absolutely love the movies “Apocalypse Now” and “Taxi Driver.”
 When I come to have a rest for two-three days, I feel like Robert de Niro’s character.
 I am among other people, but at the same time I’m far away from everything.
 I’m an observer.
 My job is to be an observer of the world.